Skip to main content

 Bluetooth Proxy

 A Bluetooth proxy is ideal when your server is too far from BLE devices (sensors, locks, trackers) to pick them up directly.
-The Sensa Bluetooth Proxy runs on an M5Stack AtomS3 (C008 or C124) — a thumb-sized ESP32-S3 module — and forwards nearby BLE traffic into Home Assistant over Wi-Fi.
+The Sensa Bluetooth Proxy runs on one of two thumb-sized M5Stack modules: the Atom Lite (C008) with an ESP32 chip, or the AtomS3 (C124) with an ESP32-S3.
+Either model forwards nearby BLE traffic into Home Assistant over Wi-Fi.

 Install firmware on a new unit